-Recently I posted the above tweet.
+Recently I tweeted the above message.
 I got a response from someone who felt that their diagnosis had changed who they were as a result of the stigmatized ways that other people viewed them, and the internalized stigma limited who they were able to be.

 That saddened me, and it got me thinking about how we handle the almost inevitable stigma we’ll be faced with.

 One reason why self-stigma develops is that we grow up in the same stigma-promoting culture as everyone else.
 That stigma can then be turned inwards after developing a mental illness.

 Another major contributor to self-stigma was what the person on Twitter mentioned; being exposed to stigma directly through the prejudiced beliefs and discriminatory actions of others.

 I can’t say that I grew up exposed to all that much stigma.
 I grew up in a small town, and I was never exposed to any overtly “crazy” people.
 When I was in high school, the younger sister of one of my classmates died by suicide.
 It was generally known that was how she died, and from what I recall there was a tone of sadness but no judgment.

 The first real exposure I had to mental illness was once I started nursing school.
 I didn’t get sick myself until I’d already been a nurse for over 2 years.
 By that point I had a pretty positive view of mental illness; I knew it was a legitimate form of illness that wasn’t due to personal weakness, bad choices, etc.

 My first real exposure to stigma was during my first hospitalization.
 I wasn’t happy about being there and I wasn’t cooperative, which earned me a label of borderline personality traits.
 This reflected the stigmatized view held by the psychiatrist that “difficult” = borderline.